Return to work coordinators

 - identifying and offering suitable duties

-- assisting to prepare and implement a recovery/return to work plan
+- assisting to prepare and implement a recovery and return to work plan

 - taking steps to prevent the occurrence of further injuries.